ceph/ceph-iscsi/README.md

 ### Manually
-The following packages are required by ceph-iscsi-config and must be installed before starting the rbd-target-gw service:
+The following packages are required by ceph-iscsi-config and must be installed before starting the rbd-target-api and rbd-target-gw services:

 python-rados
 python-rbd